The subject of “the pool at Bethesda” alludes to the Thorton Wilder play, “The Angel that Troubled the Waters.”

 Physician: “Surely, surely, the angels are wise.
 Surely, O Prince, you are not deceived by my apparent wholeness.
 Your eyes can see the nets in which my wings are caught; the sin into which all my endeavors sink half-performed, cannot be concealed from you.”

 Physician: “Oh, in such an hour was I born, and doubly fearful to me is the flaw in my heart.
 Must I drag my shame, Prince and Singer, all my days more bowed than my neighbor?”

-Later, the person who enters the pool first and was healed rejoices in his good fortune then turns to the physician before leaving and said:
+Later, the person who enters the pool first, and was healed rejoices in his good fortune, then turns to the physician before leaving and says:

 “But come with me first, an hour only, to my home.
 My son is lost in dark thoughts.
 I — I do not understand him, and only you have ever lifted his mood.”

 “Only an hour… my daughter, since her child has died, sits in the shadow.
 She will not listen to us, but she will listen to you.”